 - Add them to the frying pan

-- Add diced tomatoes, turn down heat, and let cook for 15 minutes
+- Add diced tomatoes, turn down the heat, and let cook for 15 minutes

 - Season (I like herbal salt and chili)

 If there are too many pods to use fresh, just let them mature till fall.
 Scarlet runner beans can be very productive.